r52/quasar/README.md

 - gcc/g++ 11 or later, or Clang 15 or later
   - Tested on Ubuntu 22.04 using both g++ 11 and 12
+- [vcpkg](https://github.com/microsoft/vcpkg) dependencies, for example including but not limited to the following Debian-based packages:
+  - `build-essential tar curl zip unzip pkg-config`

 ### macOS